Culture, Bias, & Stereotypes,

 Animals and humans have been teaching their young what they need to know to survive.
 Not one mother tried to find out whether her bear babies or her cat babies or her human babies had the capacity to learn – they just taught them what they needed to know.

-Is a culture of incessant chatter and middle class status necessary for educational success?
+Is middle class status necessary for educational success?

 Hart-Risley data found that low-income children heard many fewer words than children of professional parents.
 SO WHAT?
 Remember correlations are not causal or do not show cause.